 (we are the very small speck on the right!)

 After a week in the more rugged, desolate channel islands, we headed to Catalina and back to wifi and civilization.
-In Catalina we caught up on internet tasks; visas to Mexico, import permits, last minute parts ordering.
+In Catalina we caught up on internet tasks; visas to Mexico, import permits, last minute parts ordering (new anchor).
 We enjoyed meals ashore, fantastic snorkeling, and stretching our legs on the beach.

 We thoroughly enjoyed our almost two weeks in the Channel Islands.
-Los Angeles playground to remote, rugged protected land, the Channel Islands have a little something for everyone.
+These islands are the remote playground for residents of Los Angeles.
+These remote, rugged, protected islands have something for everyone.